 Barbara on the other hand used her family and husband’s as inspiration, using the difficult and traumatic from her life to give her characters life, and an emotional connection to the reader.

 The message I hope you to takeaway from this, is that other authors are not your competition, your measuring stick, or a reason not to write.
 They can be your inspiration, and your teachers.
-All good writers read, so renew your library ticket, visit your local bookshop, or get online, and get yourself something to read often, and from a wide range of genre’s.
-Let me know what you have been reading and if you have been inspired.
-Don’t forget Who Wednesday’s on my Facebook, Twitter or Linkedin for about the characters you have read about.
+All good writers read, without exception, so renew your library ticket, visit your local bookshop, or get online and fill up your ereader.
+Get yourself something to read, and read widely from your genre.

 TTFN Eden :-)